pazcuturi/add-gist/README.md

-This is a Ruby program that receives a dirname or filename and uploads the file or the files in the given directory (and all directories within) as gists into GitHub.
+This is a Ruby program that receives a path to dirname or filename and uploads the file or the files in the given directory (and all directories within) as a gist into GitHub.

 Additionally, the script:
 * Displays upload progress